Mood Boards for Better Websites

 Typography

 Fonts should align with the overall brand, style, and mood.
-I generally start with Adobe Fonts and Google Fonts then move onto any additional Font foundries and collections.
+You can generally start with Adobe Fonts and Google Fonts then move onto any additional font foundries and collections.
 A helpful resource on font selection is: A Pro Designer Share the Psychology of Font Choices.

 Interactions

-One of my favorite things about using digital mood boards is being able to include interactions.
-Those small, subtle, yet powerful details that can make a strong statement.
-For images I like to include cinemagraphs as an extra touch to enhance the mood.
+One of the best things about using digital mood boards is being able to include interactions; those small, subtle, yet powerful details that can make a strong statement.
+For images, include cinemagraphs as an extra touch to enhance the mood.

 Photographer, Jamie Beck

-Less is More — when it comes to interactions.
-For UI mood boards and style tiles, I like to show a “taste” of what transitions and icons might look like by including a small sampling like the image below.
+Less is more when it comes to interactions.
+For UI mood boards and style tiles, you can show a “taste” of what transitions and icons might look like by including a small sampling, like the image below.

 Comments or Explanations

-Samantha suggests 3 variations that use an aggressive, moderate, and conservative approach to the style.
-The three style tiles below are examples (in order) of this approach:
+Samantha suggests three variations that use an aggressive, moderate, and conservative approach to the style.
+The three style tiles below are examples (in order) of this approach.

 Examples of the Style Tiles and Final Site